What is Bitcoin?

 An Entry-Level Talk About Bitcoin.

-Presented at the Singularity University’s Innovation Partnership Program, this talk by Andreas Antonopolous is an entry level talk about bitcoin.
+Presented at the Singularity University’s Innovation Partnership Program, this talk by Andreas Antonopoulos is an entry-level talk about bitcoin.

 The video, categorized as Science & Technology and Licensed as a Creative Commons Attribution License, means that reuse of this video is allowed.
 Please feel free to Share with Others.

 If you just want to ‘skip’ to certain parts, here is the video timeline:

 - 0:16 – “Good morning everyone.
 How many of you have used a digital currency at least once and how many of you own Bitcoin or a Digital Currency?”